The Leading Independent

 Simon’s Career Management Center provides many ways for students to develop professionally during their time at the school.
 These services include one-on-one career coaching, assessing student interests, developing search action plans, generating leads and interviewing, and helping with internships or full-time positions.
 The center also invites “executives in residence” to consult with students about their particular fields, such as manufacturing, technology, real estate, health care, media, and banking.

 The school hosts on- and off-campus events all year round both in Rochester and New York City, providing many opportunities for students to network with alumni, admissions counselors, faculty, and potential employers.
-A few of the on-campus events include career fairs, Experience Simon Weekend, Graduate Programs Open House, and niche conferences like Women’s Forum, Diversity Forum, and the MBA Veterans Conference.
+A few of the on-campus events include career fairs, Experience Simon Weekend, recruiting events, and niche conferences like Women’s Conference and Diversity Conference.
 Additionally, the center offers specialized career assistance for international students, such as visa guidance for short- or long-term employment.

 First-year students will find assistance through Career Management Center starting at pre-orientation and continuing through, and even beyond, the full-time MBA program.
 Simon’s “Day 1” process allows students to explore the major MBA career functions and ways to boost knowledge of various industries.
 The Day 1 steps are available at the center and online, encouraging incoming students to prepare in advance deliverables like market assessments, online profiles, and targeted employers lists.